Kiransinh Chauhan: Early life

 Chauhan was born in Surat, Gujarat to Hirabhai and Revabahen.
-After completing his primary education from Variyav Primary School, he completed his secondary and higher secondary education from Lokmanya Vidyalaya, Rander.
+After completing his primary education at Variyav Primary School, he completed his secondary and higher secondary education at Lokmanya Vidyalaya, Rander.
 He completed B. A. in 1997 from J. Z. Shah Arts and H. P. Desai Commerce College, Amroli and M. A. from M. T. B. Arts College, Surat with Gujarati literature as one of his subjects.
 He earned B. P. Ed. in 2002 from Sharirik Prashikshan Mahavidyalay, Tumsar, Maharashtra.
-In 2005, he completed his B. Ed. from College of Education.
+In 2005, he completed his B.Ed. from the College of Education.

 Career

 Chauhan started writing poetry in 1988, venturing into metrical form in 1990.
-In the same year, his poem, "Hu Moto Thai Gayo" appeared in Navnirman periodical, published from Surat.
+In the same year, his poem, "Hu Moto Thai Gayo" appeared in Navnirman periodical, published in Surat.
 His poetry was published in other Gujarati literary magazines including Shabdasrishti, Gazalvishwa, Dhabak, Kavita, Kumar, Kavilok and Navneet Samarpan.
 He worked as a journalist for five years and as a teacher for seven years.
 He joined Navgujarat Times in 1997 as a journalist.
 In 1999, he joined Pratinidhi Patra and then Channel Surat in 2001.
 From 2002 to 2006, he taught Gujarati and Sanskrit languages at Jivanbharati Vidyalaya, Surat.
-In 2006, he joined P. R. Khatiwala Vidyasankul, Surat and served as a lecturer at the Valmiki Adhyapan Mandir P. T. C. College, Surat for a year.
+In 2006, he joined P. R. Khatiwala Vidyasankul, Surat.
+He served as a lecturer at the Valmiki Adhyapan Mandir P. T. C. College, Surat for a year.
 He is working as a scriptwriter and an anchor.
 He is also running his own book publishing house Sanidhya Prakashan since 2010.